Duncan Preston: Personal life

 Preston was married to actress Susan Penhaligon between 1986 and 1992.
-They subsequently reconciled in 1997, though they have not remarried.
 Duncan has supported the Bradford Bulls Rugby League team throughout his life, having first attended a game when he was 3 years old.

 Stage work

 As a Shakespearean actor, Preston has performed in many productions for the Royal Shakespeare Company, including playing Angus in Trevor Nunn's version of Macbeth (stage 1976, television 1978), starring Ian McKellen and Judi Dench.
-Other theatre work includes a 2007 production of To Kill A Mockingbird.
+Other theatre work includes a 2006 production of To Kill A Mockingbird as Atticus Finch.

 He was awarded an honorary Doctor of Letters degree by the University of Bradford on 4 December 2002 "for his contributions as an actor".